 Butternut squash is a versatile fall vegetable - it can be prepared sweet or savory.
 For this recipe, butternut squash is paired with sweet brown sugar, cinnamon, and pecans, then roasted in the oven until fork tender.

 While technically a fruit, butternut squash is cooked like a vegetable, and roasting is my favorite method.
-It is available year round, but is best in the fall and winter months.
+It is available year round, but best in the fall and winter months.
 It has a sweet, nutty taste, similar to a pumpkin.

 Try making this easy roasted butternut squash with your next weeknight meal, or enjoy as a side dish for Thanksgiving or Christmas.
 This recipe pairs well with ham, turkey, beef roast, and pork chops.